CloudVE/cloudbridge/docs/topics/testing.rst

 Running tests
 =============
-In the spirit of the set library `design goals`_, the aim is to have through tests for the entire library.
-This page explains the testing philosopy and shows how to run the tests locally.
+In the spirit of the library's :doc:`design_goals`, the aim is to have thorough tests for the entire library.
+This page explains the testing philosophy and shows how to run the tests locally.

 Testing philosophy